United States Grand Prix: 1970s

-The 1974 event was to decide the world championship between Fittipaldi and Swiss Clay Regazzoni, who had the same number of points.
-Regazzoni, driving a Ferrari, ran into a host of problems during the race and finished out of the points.
-Fittipaldi finished fifth, which won him his second Drivers' Championship.
-The event was marred by yet another fatal accident.
-Austrian Helmut Koinigg crashed at the fast, long Outer Loop corner, the bend after the extended back straight on Lap 10.
-Koinigg's Surtees went straight on and the car went under the barriers, killing him instantly.
-The race was a Brabham 1–2, with Argentine Carlos Reutemann winning with Brazilian Carlos Pace second.
-1975 saw a medium-speed chicane added to the Esses to slow the cars down.
-The race was a politically charged event.
-Regazzoni held up Fittipaldi's second-placed McLaren for six laps to try to help his teammate and leader of the race Niki Lauda get ahead; Fittipaldi eventually lapped the Swiss.
-However, Regazzoni was black-flagged by Clerk of the Course Berdie Martin, angering Ferrari team manager Luca di Montezemolo, who withdrew Regazzoni in protest.
-Their other driver, recently crowned Drivers' Champion Lauda, went on to win from Fittipaldi.
+The 1974 event settled the world championship between Fittipaldi and Clay Regazzoni, who were tied in the standings.
+Regazzoni failed to score while Fittipaldi finished fifth and won his second Drivers' Championship.
+Helmut Koinigg crashed at the Outer Loop corner, his Surtees continued straight on and went under the barriers, killing Koinigg instantly.
+In 1975, a medium-speed chicane was added to the Esses to slow the cars down.
+Controversially, Regazzoni held up Fittipaldi for six laps to try to help his teammate Niki Lauda.
+Regazzoni was black-flagged, angering Ferrari team manager Luca di Montezemolo, who withdrew Regazzoni in protest.
+Lauda, however, won the race.